asafrahimi/Pure-Pursuit/README.md

 ```
 class LidarDataSet
 ```
-* This class creates new Lidar object, which supposed to simulate inputs from Lidar, and convert them to sets of dataset, which after, help us to make the more robust tracking
+* This class creates new Lidar object, which supposed to simulate inputs from Lidar, and convert them to sets of dataset, which after, help us to make the more robust tracking.

 ```
 def lidar(dataset1, dataset2)
 ```
-*
+* This function is supposed to simulate doppler effect filter, which returns only the stationary points.

 ```
 def kalman_filter(states)
 ```
-*
+* This function supposed to simulate the Kalman Filter Algorithm, that uses a series of measurements observed over time, containing statistical noise and other inaccuracies, and produces estimates of unknown variables (our states) that tend to be more accurate than those based on a single measurement alone.

 ```
 def main(states)